adam-zakaria/reminder-system/bots/mvp/README.md

 # Current time based
 * time based reminders are getting pushed to the ipad on localhost, sensor based are not
+* Something is broken running this on ec2 - the state machine is for kitchen motion is not returning true when it is expected.
+Also, state machines should be cleared each run.

 # Install packages
 pipenv shell